gudwin/botbuilder-unit/README.md

   - **afterFunc**__(session, args, next)__ is a callback, will be called after messages will be sent.

 # Changelog
+- 0.4.7 - support for suggestActions, minor fixes
 - 0.4.2 - new static method for ConversationMock class - sendMessagesStep, minor fixes
 - 0.4.0 - new output log, global options support
 - 0.3.0 - timeout support, minor fixes